 By the time I was back in the town center, the market vendors were opening for business.
 I opted for an early bratwurst sandwich for lunch before I sadly had to leave the cruise to go to the airport.

 The ship continued on to Regensburg, Germany and the Christmas market river cruise ended in Nuremberg.

-That’s just the tip of the iceberg and appeal of cruising with Viking for a Christmas river cruise.
+That's just the tip of the iceberg and the appeal of cruising with Viking for a Christmas river cruise.
 Late November and December are a lovely time to experience the holiday spirit through the Christmas Markets set up in Europe.
-It’s a joy to participate in the festivities at each of the ports.
+It's a joy to participate in the festivities at each port.